Introducing the Slide Area

 This is the grey area behind the slide, although any objects you place here can be edited and animated, they won't show up in Slide Show view.

-This makes the Workspace a convenient place to store stuff that you might want to use later.
-You can also store slide objects in the Workspace so that they animate from this Workspace into the actual Slide!
-Also, any sound objects you place in the Workspace play because sound objects are only heard and not seen!
+This makes the Workspace a convenient place to store stuff that you might want to use later, or maybe a slide object animates from the Slide Workspace into the actual Slide!
+Also any sound objects you place in the Workspace plays, fortunately, sound is only heard and not seen!

 Figure 3 shows a slide that has objects within the actual Slide and in the extended Slide Workspace.